 Basic variant of different weaving techniques in which baby wraps are made of, eg. Diamond Twill Weave or Herringbone.

 You can use all binding techniques when your child reaches the walking age.
 You can use XL comfort baby carriers, Onbuhimos or wraps.
 The development of the hip is complete now.
 Your child is a toddler now.

 Weaving techniques normally exist from a warp streched lengthways and a weft streched across (from weaving edge to weaving edge).

-You can carry your baby with a Rings Sling on your back as well.
-In case the rings are disturbing, you can wrap the loose ends as a p... more
+You can carry your baby with a Ring Sling on your back as well.
+In case the rings are disturbing, you can wrap the loose ends as a protection around them.

 Wrap fabrics stand out, due to the different weaving techniques, as well as to the so called bias elastic.
 Popular techniques are the Jacquard weaving technique and different versions of the Twill Weave.